 For indoor sessions as well as field-exercise, the curriculum uses participatory methods of training.
-A participatory training is different from the conventional way of training in that, in a participatory training, learning occurs through active involvement of the trainees and it is they who develop the answers.
+A participatory training is different from the conventional way of training.
+In a participatory training, learning occurs through active involvement of the trainees, using specialized training methods, and it is they who develop the answers.
 Following are some examples of such methods: